 It’s a unique and elegant space full of character and offering creative cocktails and small plates.
 Over the years the space has maintained many of if its original period features, including exposed beams and a working fireplace.
 It’s the perfect place to relax and catch up with old friends.

-The Red Stag is a pub in the heart of Halifax’s waterfront, hidden away in the iconic Alexander Keith’s Brewery.
+The Red Stag is a pub in the heart of Halifax’s waterfront, hidden away inside the iconic Alexander Keith’s Nova Scotia Brewery.

 The Red Stag serves up traditional Nova Scotian hospitality with pub food favourites, cold draft beer and an epic rooftop patio with harbour views.